 New treatment center helps shed misconceptions about Internet addiction

-People sit around laptop computers at a cafe in Beijing on May 29, 2013.
+People sit around laptop computers at a cafe.

 The nation's first inpatient treatment program for Internet addiction opened this month in Bradford, Pennsylvania.
 It's a ten-day program that involves a thorough search for internet connected devices, a three-day quarantine, and hopefully a cure.
 There are more and more documented cases of Internet addiction in the United States, affecting everyone from gamers to online gamblers.